In a game that promised goals and excitement, the supporters left sharing the points.

 An interesting area of fan involvement that is very unique to Whitehawk was the painting on the steps in the middle stand.
 The Vice Chair also told me that the fans wanted to put a few sayings on the steps of the stand that highlight the morals and values of the club.
 The phrases read: love, peace, no racism, no sexism, no violence, no homophobia – another reminder of the unity this club has, respecting everybody.

-After seeing first hand the sense of unity from supporters at Whitehawk, I had a look to see if there was anything that the club had done to give back to fans.
+After witnessing the sense of unity from supporters at Whitehawk, I looked to see if there was anything that the club had done to give back to the fans.
 I came across an article from The Argus that mentioned a tribute Whitehawk had made to Charlie Standing – a war hero and long-time fan of the club.
-Charlie and his son attended many games to watch The Wickers play and just last year, to mark Whitehawk’s 75th anniversary, they unveiled a plaque as tribute to the war hero at their ground ahead of the fixture against Cray Wanderers – a heartwarming gesture.
+Charlie attended many games to watch The Wickers play and just last year, to mark Whitehawk’s 75th anniversary, they unveiled a plaque as tribute to the war hero at their ground ahead of the fixture against Cray Wanderers – a heartwarming gesture.

 The idea came about after Elliot Hasler (Charlie’s great-grandson) bought an advertising board at the ground.
 During a conversation with Kevin Miller it came to light that Charlie was his great-grandfather and he had just made a film about Charlie – World War II: The Long Road Home.
 Whitehawk changed their team shirt that year to replicate the 1945 shirt they started out with along with the badge on the shirt so that it said 75th anniversary underneath – a simple way of being thankful for the support of their fans.

-On the night both sides were wasteful in attack but goalkeepers Stroomberg-Clarke and Seymour made some great saves to maintain the draw.
-Burgess Hill looked likely to end the first half a goal or two up with a goal line clearance from Whitehawk and multiple saves from the goalkeeper.
-Whitehawk retaliated in the second half, creating chances but neither side had the required end product to put their team ahead.
+On the night both sides were wasteful in attack, but goalkeepers Stroomberg-Clarke and Seymour made some great saves to maintain the draw.
+Burgess Hill looked likely to end the first half a goal or two up, but a goal line clearance kept the teams level.

 Looking at previous results this fixture promised goals, over 2.5 goals and both teams scoring in Whitehawks last five and over 2.5 goals in four out of Burgess Hill’s last five.
-However, as the teams clashed at The Enclosed Ground neither managed to find the back of the net as the fans watched a bore draw.
+However, as the teams clashed at The Enclosed Ground neither managed to find the back of the net.

 Despite the poor performance from both the sides, the unity and support shown from the Whitehawk fans was refreshing and gave all that attended a positive to take away on the night.